Freedom for Others and God

 A better alternative – be thankful because

-His wants and His ways are always perfect.
+God's wants and His ways are always PERFECT.

 Tags